 Recommendations for Children Riding Bicycles in Chicago

-- Helmet use is always recommended, especially for a child whose brain is still developing.
-Any injury to their head can result in a potentially life-threatening situation and prevent proper brain development.
+- Helmet use is always recommended, especially for young ones whose brains are still developing.
+Any impact to their head can result in a potentially life-threatening situation and prevent proper brain development.

-- Make sure your child’s bike is kept in proper condition.
+- Make sure your kid’s bike is kept in proper condition.
 Inspect the tire pressure, brakes, and tightness of the chain.
-Ensure reflective lights are properly installed on the bike.
+Ensure reflective lights are properly installed.

 Chicago Bicycle Rules and Law

 Bicycles have the same obligation to obey laws as motorists.
-While riding a bike around downtown Chicago can be breathtaking, bicycles will not protect you from the force of getting hit by a car or truck.
-While you cannot predict the future, you can take all precaution necessary to avoid an accident by following the rules of the road.
+While riding a bicycle around downtown Chicago can be breathtaking, bicycles will not protect you from the force of getting hit by a car or truck.
+While you cannot predict the future, you can take all precautions necessary to avoid an accident by following the rules of the road.